refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 We used the `useCustom` hook to fetch the data for the KPI cards.
 It makes a request to the `/dailyRevenue`, `/dailyOrders`, and `/newCustomers` endpoints with the `query` parameters.
 The `query` parameters are used to get the data for the last 7 days.

-After fetching the data, we passed the necessary props to the `<KpiCard/>` component to render the cards.
+After fetching the data, we passed the necessary props to the `<KpiCard />` component to render the cards.
 After these changes, our dashboard looks like below:

 <div className="flex justify-center">
     <img alt="React admin panel" src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2023-07-25-refine-primereact/kpi-cards.jpeg" className="border border-gray-200 rounded" />